Diane Gujarati: Biography

 After completing her clerkship, Gujarati was an associate in the New York City office of Davis Polk & Wardwell from 1996 to 1999.
-She became an Assistant United States Attorney for the Southern District of New York in 1999, and served as Deputy Chief of the Appeals Unit in the Office's Criminal Division from 2006 to 2008.
+She was an Assistant United States Attorney for the Southern District of New York from 1999 to 2020, where she served as Deputy Chief of the Appeals Unit in the Office's Criminal Division from 2006 to 2008.
 She was Deputy Chief of the Office's White Plains Division from 2008 to 2010, and then Chief from 2010 to 2012.
 From 2012 to 2020, Gujarati was the Deputy Chief of the Criminal Division of the United States Attorney's Office for the Southern District of New York.
-She previously served as an adjunct professor of clinical law at New York University School of Law.
+She previously served as an adjunct professor of clinical law at New York University School of Law from 2015 to 2018.